Romanian Writers' Society

-Background and founding
+Background

-Toward the end of the 19th century, an increasing number of Romanian writers began to feel the need for a professional association that would defend their interests before editors and bookstores and facilitate mutual aid.
-Although the circle surrounding Literatură și artă magazine shared these objectives, the idea of a freestanding association developed later and under some pressure from foreign professional organizations concerned about intellectual property rights.
-Thus, the circle became the Romanian Society for Literature and Art, recognized by law in May 1904.
-The society included artists of all kinds, with widely diverging interests, as well as artists' descendants and art collectors.
-Its presidents were Dimitrie C. Ollănescu-Ascanio, Alexandru Dimitrie Xenopol and George Bengescu-Dabija, while N. Petrașcu served as secretary.
-Its main achievement was an international congress on intellectual property regulation held at Bucharest in 1906.
-Bucharest city hall donated land for the construction of an artists' house, but it appears the lot was put to a different use.
-In 1903-1904, the press mentioned other initiatives for setting up a writers' society; one of these belonged to Transylvanians Ilarie Chendi and Ștefan Octavian Iosif.
+Towards the end of the 19th century, a growing number of Romanian writers felt the need for a professional association to defend their interests before editors and bookstores and facilitate mutual aid.
+Although the circle surrounding the Literatură și artă magazine shared these objectives, the idea of an independent association developed later and under pressure from foreign professional organizations that were concerned about intellectual property rights.
+Consequently, the circle became the Romanian Society for Literature and Art, which was legally recognized in May 1904.
+The society included artists of various kinds with diverse interests, as well as artists' descendants and art collectors.
+Its presidents were Dimitrie C. Ollănescu-Ascanio, Alexandru Dimitrie Xenopol, and George Bengescu-Dabija, while N. Petrașcu served as secretary.
+The society's main achievement was an international congress on intellectual property regulation held in Bucharest in 1906.
+Bucharest city hall donated land for the construction of an artists' house, but it appears the lot was used differently.
+In 1903–1904, the press mentioned other initiatives for establishing a writers' society; one of these belonged to Transylvanians Ilarie Chendi and Ștefan Octavian Iosif.

+In 1908, several poets and prose writers, led by Cincinat Pavelescu, founded an association called the Romanian Writers' Society.
+The founding meeting took place on April 28, coinciding with the 70th anniversary of the Société des gens de lettres' establishment.
+Twenty writers attended, and the leadership committee consisted of Pavelescu as president, George Ranetti and Dimitrie Anghel as vice presidents, Constantin Sandu-Aldea and Mihail Sadoveanu as accountants, Ioan Adam and George Murnu as treasurers, Emil Gârleanu and Ludovic Dauș as secretaries, Iosif as librarian, and Virgil Caraivan as cashier.
+The original statute does not survive, but later accounts suggest it was inspired by the French model.
+The small number of participants was due to a lack of interest from older writers, opposition from certain public figures to society's strictly professional character, and the exclusion of literary critics, a clause against which Chendi strongly protested.
+The event received little attention from the press; Ion Scurtu predicted the "shaky" group would face an "early demise".